GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Conclusion

 \section{Conclusion}

-We present GATSBI, a method for 3D bridge inspection in an unknown environment.
-We evaluate the performance of the algorithm through AirSim simulations with a UAV equipped with a 3D LiDAR and an RGB camera.
+We present GATSBI, a 3D bridge inspection planner.
+We evaluate the performance of the algorithm through AirSim simulations and real-world hardware experiments with a UAV equipped with a 3D LiDAR and an RGB camera.
 The simulations show that GATSBI outperforms a frontier-based exploration algorithm.
+The hardware experiments show that GATSBI is a viable solution to real-world infrastructure inspection.
 In particular, we show that the algorithm is efficient in the sense that it targets inspectable voxels rather than simply exploring a volume.
-The simulations also demonstrate that the algorithm can run in real-time.
-In future work, we intend to spend time on real world experiments.
+The simulations and experiments also demonstrate that the algorithm can run in real-time.
+In future work, we intend to improve our real-world experiments.
+In particular, implementing a SLAM module to account for noise found in the real world is needed to conduct more complex experiments.
+We are also looking into implementing a multi-agent solution to account for limited battery-life of UAV's.